SwimSwag10/SwimSwag10/README.md

 - 👋 Hi, I’m @SwimSwag10
-- 👀 I’m interested in blockchain
+- 👀 I’m interested in web scraping, decentralized storage networks & healthcare
-- 🌱 I’m currently learning IPFS
+- 🌱 I’m currently learning AWS CDK, DynamoDB, web scraping, AWS Lambdas, Serverless.
-- 💞️ I’m looking to collaborate on decentralized storage
+- 💞️ I’m looking to collaborate on web scraping projects using Sveltekit, AWS serverless DynamoDB and Node.js
-- 📫 How to reach me justinfleagle@gmail.com
+- 📫 How to reach me - justinfleagle@gmail.com

 <!---
 SwimSwag10/SwimSwag10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.